How Much Does It Cost to Build a Timber Deck?

 - Treated pine – an inexpensive softwood

-- Merbau – a popular, durable and affordable hardwood, which is also resistant to insects and rot
+- Merbau – a popular, durable and affordable hardwood which is also resistant to insects and rot

 - Ironbark – an extremely durable heavy hardwood